 For more information on setting up a Croatian bank account, read this post.

 Proof of valid health care

 You are required to have health insurance to gain residence in Croatia.
 If you are employed by a Croatian employer, then they will pay for your healthcare.
 If you are financially independent, or your income comes from abroad, then you will need to have your own insurance policy.

-- You have state health insurance in Croatia through HZZO
+- Croatian state health insurance from HZZO

 1. You have health insurance in your home country

 If you are an EEA/EU citizen and already have state health insurance from your home country, you are entitled to keep this policy.
 You will need to show proof of this health care to the police when applying for temporary residence.
 Usually, this is done with your EHIC card.